mehery-soccom/mehery-soccom.github.io/channel-connect/twitter-dm.md

 2. Switch from Settings to the Keys and Tokens tab
 3. Next to Access token & secret, click Generate.
 You’ll need these in the next steps
 - ![How to Make a Twitter Bot](https://user-images.githubusercontent.com/5462166/134343289-af3529a7-1364-4ec1-b5ac-94bc8a11a5cb.png)

+### Enable Twitter Webhook from Account Activity API
+- After creating a Twitter app, the next step is applying for *Account Activity API access*.
+  - Those needing enterprise level access to more than 250 account subscriptions and 3+ webhooks will need to submit an application at the [Enterprise Access](https://developer.twitter.com/en/products/twitter-api/enterprise/application).
+  - If you can satisfy your use case with less access than this, you may want to check out [Account Activity API premium](https://developer.twitter.com/en/docs/twitter-api/premium/account-activity-api/overview).
+  - To access Free *Sandbox Account Activity API* simply follow these steps
+  - Once your setup is ready follow these steps.
+  1. Login and navigate to the [Dev Environments](https://developer.twitter.com/content/developer-twitter/en/account/environments) page.
+  2. Click 'Set up dev environment,' name your environment, and specify a Twitter app ID for the environment.

 ### Upload your tokens to MeherY Account